-COURSES: Courses for Time Trial events should be chosen as to maximize exposure to a variety of car handling situations while minimizing exposure to hazards.
+COURSES: Courses for HillClimb events should be chosen as to maximize exposure to a variety of car handling situations while minimizing exposure to hazards.

-- Speeds may be restricted at the discretion of the Time Trial Course Inspector or Safety Steward, but these restrictions should be enforced by observation, either by the instructors in student cars, or by other speed calculation method such as radar (this is not a requirement, and use is at the discretion of the sponsor region).
-It is not recommended that cones or other items be used to create false obstacles to slow cars down that are at speed. - Course maps should be available to all students, instructors, and officials, and should be marked to indicate: - Passing Zones - Speed Limited areas (if applicable) - Any cones or temporary barriers - o Pit location along with pit in and out - Flag and observation stations
+- Course maps should be available to all students, instructors, and officials, and should be marked to indicate:

+- Passing Zones

+- Speed Limited areas (if applicable)

+- Any cones or temporary barriers

+- o Pit location along with pit in and out

+- Flag and observation stations

-Flag stations and observation points should be placed as to provide complete, continuous coverage of all parts of the course.
+- Flag stations and observation points should be placed as to provide complete, continuous

+coverage of all parts of the course.
 They must be manned by at least one person.
+All

-All stations must be provided with a method of communication to the Chief Steward at all times.
+stations must be provided with a method of communication to the Chief Steward at all

+times.